 Many have compared these two central nervous system stimulants because they produce similar side effects, though others believe the two are entirely different.
-However, when comparing ice vs Adderall, our Chicago rehab found both are distinct from each other but also share certain qualities.
+However, when comparing meth vs. Adderall, our Chicago drug rehab found both are distinct from each other but also share certain qualities.

 Methamphetamine, also known as meth or ice, is a highly addictive central nervous system stimulant (CNS) that’s recreationally used for the energetic and euphoric high it produces.
 While meth may be prescribed in very rare and severe medical cases, it’s most commonly used as a recreational street drug.
 Meth can be used by smoking it, snorting it, injecting it, or swallowing it.
 Ice can produce a high characterized by increased alertness, euphoria, and confidence.
 However, because the rush of a meth high only lasts for a few minutes, users tend to frequently take additional doses to sustain their side effects.

 Because meth is so addictive, to maintain their habit, people often turn to crime and neglect their responsibilities.
 Meth addiction can impact not only the individual but the community as a whole.
 Meth use is associated with aggression, anxiety, depression, memory loss, paranoia, malnutrition, dental problems, skin disease, and more.
 Meth mouth and meth mites are the most distinct and memorable side effects of ice because they impact a person’s outward appearance.
 Communities affected by meth often have high rates of crime, unemployment, and child neglect or abuse cases.
 For those who are addicted to this drug, care like our meth recovery program at Banyan Treatment Centers Chicago is usually their safest and most effective bet at getting sober.